blues/note-espidf/README.md

 Component config  --->  Notecard Configuration  --->  Default I2C Configuration  --->  [ ] Enable I2C mutex
 ```

+> Note: The I2C mutex is enabled by default.

 ## Examples

 For examples, see the [examples](examples) directory.